Laurens Vanthoor: 2017–2021: Porsche Factory Driver in IMSA

-During the 2018 season Vanthoor also completed the Porsche Le Mans line-up for the #92 car together with Kévin Estre and Michael Christensen in the iconic “pink pig” livery.
+During the 2018 season, Vanthoor also completed the Porsche Le Mans line-up for the No. 92 car together with Kévin Estre and Michael Christensen in the iconic “pink pig” livery.
 After taking the lead early on the team went on to win the GTE Pro class at the 2018 Le Mans 24 Hours.
-The following season Vanthoor won the WeatherTech SportsCar Championship in the GTLM class for Porsche together with Earl Bamber.
+The following season, Vanthoor won the WeatherTech SportsCar Championship in the GTLM class for Porsche together with Earl Bamber.
 The duo took a total of three wins and seven podiums in eleven races.
-Porsche eventually decided to end its factory involvement in the GTLM class at the end of the 2020 season leaving Vanthoor out of a factory program for the following season.
+Porsche eventually decided to end its factory involvement in the GTLM class at the end of the 2020 season, leaving Vanthoor out of a factory program for the following season.
+He also won the 24 Hours of Spa a second time in 2020 driving a Porsche 911 GT3 R entered by Rowe Racing.

 However, Vanthoor was kept as a Porsche factory driver and loaned out to customer team Pfaff Motorsports for the 2021 IMSA season.
 He and his teammate Zacharie Robichon won the championship in the GTD class.
-Vanthoor also won the 24 Hours of Spa a second time in 2020 driving a Porsche 911 GT3 R entered by Rowe Racing.

 2022: Deutsche Tourenwagen Masters

-In 2022 Vanthoor participated in the Deutsche Tourenwagen Masters for SSR Performance, driving a Porsche 911 GT3 R.
+In 2022, Vanthoor participated in the Deutsche Tourenwagen Masters for SSR Performance, driving a Porsche 911 GT3 R.